Salicylic acid

-Salicylic acid is an organic compound with the formula HOC_{6}H_{4}COOH.
+Salicylic acid is an organic compound with the formula C_{7}H_{6}O_{3}.
 A colorless (or white), bitter-tasting solid, it is a precursor to and a metabolite of acetylsalicylic acid (aspirin).
-It is a plant hormone, and has been listed by the EPA Toxic Substances Control Act (TSCA) Chemical Substance Inventory as an experimental teratogen.
-The name is from Latin salix for willow tree, from which it was initially identified and derived.
-It is an ingredient in some anti-acne products.
+It is a plant hormone, and the name is from Latin salix for willow tree, from which it was initially identified and derived.
+It is used as an ingredient in dermatologic cosmetics (e.g. anti-acne products).
 Salts and esters of salicylic acid are known as salicylates.

+In the USA, it has been listed by the EPA Toxic Substances Control Act (TSCA) Chemical Substance Inventory as an experimental teratogen.

 Uses

 Medicine

 Cotton pads soaked in salicylic acid can be used to chemically exfoliate skin.

 Salicylic acid as a medication is commonly used to remove the outermost layer of the skin.
 As such, it is used to treat warts, psoriasis, acne vulgaris, ringworm, dandruff, and ichthyosis.

 Similar to other hydroxy acids, salicylic acid is an ingredient in many skincare products for the treatment of seborrhoeic dermatitis, acne, psoriasis, calluses, corns, keratosis pilaris, acanthosis nigricans, ichthyosis, and warts.
+In the European Union, salicylic acid is regulated as a cosmetic ingredient under Annex III (entry 98) of the Cosmetics Regulation (EC) No 1223/2009.
+For uses other than as a preservative it is permitted at concentrations up to 3.0% in rinse-off hair products and 2.0% in other products, with a lower limit of 0.5% in certain leave-on products such as body lotion and eye and lip cosmetics; it is separately permitted as a preservative at up to 0.5%.
+Reflecting its classification as toxic to reproduction (CMR category 2), it may not be used in products intended for children under three years of age (other than shampoos), in oral products, or in applications that could be inhaled.